stephbuon/hansard-shiny/README.md

 What can you view with Hansard Viewer?

-### Langauge
-* Word Context
-   - The default view are the raw word counts.
-Not very useful.
-   - TF-IDF is more interesting
-   - Use a controlled vocabulary
-   - Try "concerns"
-   - Search for a word
-   - Try "coal"
-   - Adjust time
-   - change measure to "word embeddings/similarity"
-* Difference
-   - word embeddings over time

 ### Speakers
 * Longest Speakers
   - We wanted to understand who the most important speakers are.
 So here they are - by who spoke the most.